-William Wailes (1808-81) was born in Northumberland and in 1838 established a business in Newcastle-upon-Tyne which developed to a considerable size and supplied glass by various designers to churches all over England, though there are most windows in the North East.
-Wailes, by origin a grocer and also a landscape painter, was interested mainly in the business side and his new approach, which involved making glass on a scale previously unheard of, helped to ensure his success, for it meant he could undercut his rivals yet prosper.
-For a few years from 1841 he was A W N Pugin’s preferred glassmaker and in the 1850s the expanding business supplied architects like W Butterfield, J L Pearson and H Woodyer (see this section below).
+William Wailes (1808-81) was born in Northumberland and in 1838 established a business in Newcastle-upon-Tyne which developed to a considerable size and supplied glass by various designers to churches all over England, though the greatest quantity of their work is to be found in the North East.
+Wailes, by origin a grocer and also a landscape painter, was interested mainly in the business side and his new approach, which involved making glass on a scale previously unheard of, helped to ensure his success, for it meant he could undercut the prices of his rivals yet prosper.
+For a few years from 1841 he was A W N Pugin’s preferred glass maker and in the 1850s the expanding business supplied architects like W Butterfield, J L Pearson and H Woodyer (see this section below).
 Its designs continued to be firmly gothic after Wailes in 1861 went into partnership with his son-in-law Thomas Rankine Strang (1835-99).
 Strang was also primarily a businessman, who took over the firm after Wailes died and was in turn followed by his son William Wailes Strang (1867-1942) until it closed in 1914.
-For much of this later period the main designer is thought to have been T R Strang’s wife, Margaret Janet Strang (1834-1901), who was the daughter of Wailes..
+For much of this later period the main designer is thought to have been T R Strang’s wife, Margaret Janet Strang (1834-1901), who was the daughter of Wailes.

 Glass: Arundel (attr); Brighton and Hove, – St Andrew, Church Road, Hove; Chichester, – St Peter the Great; Ditchling (replaced); Eastbourne, – St Mary; Hartfield; Horsham, – St Mary; Iford; Lewes, – St Thomas; Lindfield; Litlington; Lower Beeding; Netherfield; Nuthurst; Piddinghoe; Rodmell; Seaford; Tangmere; Telscombe (attr)